ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 ## Differences from `<amp-carousel>` 0.1

-- Autoplay is now allowed on `type="carousel"`
+- `autoplay` is allowed on `type="carousel"`
-- Loop is now allowed on `type="carousel"`
+- `loop` is allowed on `type="carousel"`

 ### Migration Notes

-- You will need to change the required script from `amp-carousel-0.1` to `amp-carousel-0.2`.
+- Update the required script from `amp-carousel-0.1` to `amp-carousel-0.2`.
-- The next and previous arrows are now positioned using a flex container rather than absolute positioning.
-If you previously had custom positioning for arrows, you will need to update your CSS.
+- Ensure any CSS for positioning next/previous arrows is still valid.
+See the [styling](#styling) for more information on arrow positioning.
-- The internal DOM structure of `<amp-carousel>` 0.2 is slightly different than 0.1.
-If you rely on CSS selectors targetting internal elements (e.g `amp-carousel > div`), you may find some of your CSS no longer works.
+- Ensure any CSS used to style the carousel is still valid.
+The internal DOM structure of `<amp-carousel>` 0.2 differs from 0.1, effecting CSS selectors targetting internal elements such as `amp-carousel > div`.
+Any selectors using the `.amp-class-name` format should still work.

 ## Validation